MCT-master/mct-master.github.io/_posts/2023-12-01-ahmetem-the-hyper-ney.md

 [**Ney flute**](https://en.wikipedia.org/wiki/Ney) is an ancient wooden flute from middle east rooting 4500–5000 years back.
 It's a very **primitive design** with 7 holes on a **wooden body**, allowing it's master to create noisy and ambient sound on a continuous pitch scale.
 You can have a look at this [YouTube video](https://www.youtube.com/watch?v=ALrhXN9qYpI) for a quick performance with the Ney.
 I integrated  **electronic sensors** to this beautiful instrument to extend creative opportunities beyond it's capability.

 # Design Principles
-While designing the [Meta-Trumpet](https://quod.lib.umich.edu/i/icmc/bbp2372.1994.037/1), Jonathan Impett aimed for not compromising the traditional playing techniques of the trumpet.
+Jonathan Impett is a researcher and trumpet player, who designed the [Meta-Trumpet](https://quod.lib.umich.edu/i/icmc/bbp2372.1994.037/1).
+One of the qualities in his work is that he aimed for not compromising the traditional playing techniques of the trumpet.

+Jonathan Impett, a researcher and trumpet player, has influenced the way I think about the Hyper-Ney's design.
+In designing his [Meta-Trumpet](https://quod.lib.umich.edu/i/icmc/bbp2372.1994.037/1), he made sure to keep the traditional playing techniques intact.
+He innovated without losing what makes the trumpet, well, a trumpet.
+Please see [Impett's performance](https://www.youtube.com/watch?v=LJxwEqF80sk) with his instrument with this design perspective in mind

 <figure style="text-align: center;">
   <img src="https://www.uio.no/english/studies/programmes/mct-master/blog/assets/image/2023_12_01_ahmetem_impett.jpg" alt="The Hyper-Ney" style="display: block; margin: 0 auto; width: 35%;">